Skip to main content

 Opting out

-If you use a listing intermediary (like a property manager or agent), you’ll need to tell them when you’re opting out of the marketplace rules.
+If you use a listing intermediary (like a property manager or agent), tell them you’re opting out of the marketplace rules, rather than telling the online marketplace.

 Opt-out rules for large accommodation owners